Arunabhagit/Data-Driven-Insights-into-Delayed-Responses-to-Consumer-Grievances-in-the-Banking-Sector/README.md

 Prioritize high-delay issue types with dedicated handling teams.

-Optimize the complaint submission process, promoting efficient channels like the web.
+Optimize the complaint submission process, promoting efficient channels like the **web**.

 Allocate additional resources or training in underperforming districts.

-Implement real-time tracking of complaints and response performance metrics in Power BI for management oversight.
+Implement real-time tracking of complaints and response performance metrics in **Power BI** for management oversight.

 These measures aim to reduce response time, improve operational efficiency, and most importantly, rebuild customer trust in the bank’s complaint resolution system.